akka/akka/akka-docs/src/main/paradox/scala/guide/tutorial_1.md

 1. Replace the messages in the `main-send-messages` section of the `try` block with the last two lines of the code snippet.
 1. Save your file and run sbt to observe the output.

-Reviewers: Is it OK to just have them keep adding these experiments to the same source file?
-It was quick and easy to do this way.

 Scala
 :   @@snip [ActorHierarchyExperiments.scala]($code$/scala/tutorial_1/ActorHierarchyExperiments.scala) { #print-refs }